 How Much Does a Service Dog Cost for Anxiety?

 The specific cost for a service dog can vary depending on the breed and type of training the dog receives.
 Typically, you can expect a service dog to cost you anywhere from $15,000 to $30,000.
-This cost reflects hundreds of hours of extensive training as well as food, grooming, veterinary checkups, vaccinations, and toys that are taken care of by the organization.
+This cost reflects hundreds of hours of extensive training.
+It also reflects the costs of food, grooming, veterinary checkups, vaccinations, and toys that are taken care of by the organization.

-You may have heard that a owners personality can have an effect on their dog.
-If you worried about your anxiety affecting your dog there are natural calming treats to help manage its stress.
-Although, service dogs generally love helping their human counterpart.
+You may have heard that owners’ emotional state can have an effect on their dog.
+If you are worried about your anxiety affecting your dog, there are natural calming treats to help manage his stress without effecting alertness or ability to perform his tasks.

 What is the Best Service Dog Breeds for Anxiety

 Service dogs are helpful for anxiety because they have the ability to provide comfort and relief to us.
-When we touch dogs, the hormone oxytocin is released into our body.
+When we touch or gaze into the eyes of our dogs, the hormone oxytocin is released into our body.
 This is what gives us that warm, fuzzy feeling.

-Oxytocin is sometimes known as the “love hormone” because levels of oxytocin rise when you hug, kiss, or cuddle with someone.
+Oxytocin is sometimes known as the “love hormone.”
+This is due to levels of oxytocin rising when you hug, kiss, or cuddle with someone.
 This is also why your dog makes you feel good when he/she snuggles up next to you.
 Likewise, dogs experience the same feelings as us when we are affectionate with them.
 Oxytocin levels rise in dogs when we show them love and affection.

 Also important to decide is whether you want a large or small breed.
 Both have their pros and cons, so it is important to consider these facts in order to help you make the right decision.